Wolg/awesome-swift/README.md

 * [EZSwiftExtensions](https://github.com/goktugyil/EZSwiftExtensions) - :smirk: How Swift standard types and classes were supposed to work.
 * [BFKit-Swift](https://github.com/FabrizioBrancati/BFKit-Swift) - A collection of useful classes to develop Apps faster.
 * [Sugar](https://github.com/hyperoslo/Sugar) - Something sweet that goes great with your Cocoa.
+* [SwifterSwift](https://github.com/swifterswift/swifterswift) - A handy collection of more than 500 native Swift extensions to boost your productivity.

 ## Misc